Doctors have a range of treatments they can recommend to men with premature ejaculation, including pharmaceutical treatments, therapy, and self-help.

 - A significant number of men reported feeling greater sexual satisfaction during the study.

-As with much previous research, the study had several methodological limitations, such as a lack of placebo, not blinding the subjects to the product and having a limited number of men with IELT of less than 3 minutes.
+As with much previous research, the study had several methodological limitations, such as a lack of placebo, not blinding the subjects to the product and having a limited number of men with IELT of under 3 minutes.

 Still the results are encouraging, and I also know from personal experience that Promescent has potential (read my promescent review).